 5. Deodorize Naturally

 Perhaps you want to experience the nutritional benefits of coffee beans without the hassle of grounds or feeling over-caffeinated.
 Green Coffee Bean is a stimulant-free extract that complements a healthy lifestyle.
-Green Coffee Bean incorporates a calorie-reduced diet and regular physicial activity for individuals involved in a weight management program, and contains chlorogenic acids and polyphenols, with only 2% caffeine.
+It includes chlorogenic acids and polyphenols, with only 2% caffeine.

 Campos-Vega, Rocio, Guadalupe Loarca-Pina, Hayde Vergara-Castaneda, and Dave Oomah.
 “Spent Coffee Grounds: A Review on Current Research and Future Prospects.”
 Trends in Food Science & Technology, vol 73, no. 2, 2015, pp. 24-36.
 Web.
 19 October 2016.